 Prior to attending SIUE, Gidley attended Abilene Christian University.
 She lettered in tennis and won her first All-America honor while leading the Wildcats to an NCAA Division II national runner-up finish.
 She was ranked No. 5 nationally in singles and No. 6 in doubles.
 Gidley was also invited to the 1984 Olympic Trials for tennis.

 Following graduation, Gidley began her coaching career as the assistant women’s coach at West Virginia University.
 While at WVU, she earned a master’s degree in gifted education.
 Her first collegiate coaching experience resulted in the school’s only 20-win season in history, along with a player inducted this past fall into the West Virginia Hall of Fame.

 She then returned to her hometown to coach at her high school alma mater, Abilene High School.
-She was an assistant from 1990-93 and head coach from `93-97.
+She was an assistant from 1990-93 who helped lead the team to a 5A Texas state championship in 1993.
+She became the head coach from `93-97.

 Gidley’s coaching experience and success is not limited to the high school and collegiate ranks.
 She has held several assistant and head professional positions at various country clubs and municipal tennis centers, while coaching some of the best junior players in the country.

 Gidley worked with the No. 1 ranked male and female players from Kentucky, Texas and West Virginia.
 In addition, she has coached over 300 USTA sectionally-ranked players and many nationally ranked juniors, including one former player with a world ranking and two former All-Americans.